abhinav-kimothi/OpenAI-API-Explorer/README.md

 Before you begin, make sure you have the following:

-- __An OpenAI API key__: To access the OpenAI API, sign up for an API key here.
+- __An OpenAI API key__: To access the OpenAI API, sign up for an API on [www.openai.com](www.openai.com)

+    _You can also refer to the Day 0 Notebook for steps to create an OpenAI account and get an API key.
+OpenAI charges for the API calls.
+However, you receive credits from OpenAI for the first time sign up.
+For the purpose of the code here, the credits will be more than enough._
 - __Python__: Ensure that Python >=3.10.0 is installed on your system and that you can create a virtual environment for a safer and cleaner project setup.
 - __Jupyter Notebooks__: Install Jupyter Notebooks using Anaconda or pip